apuroop26/SH-Filters/README.md

 # SH-Filters

-applying filters to audio files
+In frontend we created webpage and added initial option to upload audio file. most click to go features are working.